Emma Stone: Films with Yorgos Lanthimos and professional expansion (2018–present)

 In 2025, Stone first appeared in Ari Aster's contemporary Western film Eddington, which premiered at the Cannes Film Festival, and also starred Joaquin Phoenix, Pedro Pascal, and Austin Butler.
-Ben Croll of The Wrap felt that while Stone and Pascal were "no doubt game and ready to let loose", their characters "aren’t given an awful lot to actually do – with both set up less as fully fledged characters than as images for [Phoenix] to pine-for or run against."
-Stone reunited with Lanthimos in Bugonia, a remake of the South Korean film Save the Green Planet!.
+Ben Croll of TheWrap felt that while Stone and Pascal were "no doubt game and ready to let loose", their characters "aren't given an awful lot to actually do – with both set up less as fully fledged characters than as images for [Phoenix] to pine-for or run against".
+Stone reunited with Lanthimos in Bugonia, a remake of the South Korean film Save the Green Planet!, playing a CEO kidnapped by two men who believe she is an alien.
 She shaved her head for her role in the film and wore wigs in public in the months that followed to disguise the look, wanting to keep it a surprise for the audience.
+Released on October 24, 2025, the film received generally positive reviews.
+She received Actor, BAFTA, Critics' Choice, Golden Globe, and two Oscar (Best Picture and Best Actress) nominations.
+She became the second-youngest person, and the youngest woman, in Oscar history to receive seven nominations, surpassing previous record holder Meryl Streep.

+Stone and close friend Jennifer Lawrence are attached to produce a movie about The Muppets character Miss Piggy, which will be written by Cole Escola.
+She will star opposite Chris Pine in the upcoming Universal romantic comedy The Catch, which will be directed by McCary.
+In addition, she will reprise her role as Cruella in a sequel to the 2021 film.